christophe-cerin/OnlineML_ESP32/ARDUINO/GHA-PCA/PCA/README.md

 The use of the weight metric in the space of real variables F gives a very particular meaning to the usual notions defined on Euclidean spaces.
 The statistical interpretations of the properties are defined below:

-- The empirical mean of Xj is a static calculated from a sample of data on one or more random data
+- The empirical mean of X<sup>j</sup> is a static calculated from a sample of data on one or more random data
 - The Barycenter of individuals is the center of gravity or the point that allows to reduce certain linear combinations of vectors.
 - The Matrix of centered data X is a constant added to each column so that the mean is zero.
 - The Standard Deviation is important information when comparing the dispersion of two sets of data of similar size that have approximately the same mean
-- Covariance of Xj and Xk is slightly different from the variance.
+- Covariance of X<sup>j</sup> and X<sup>k</sup> is slightly different from the variance.
 If the variance allows to study the variations of a variable in relation to itself.
 The covariance will allow to study the simultaneous variations of two variables in relation to their respective mean.
 - Covariance matrix S: These values ​​show the magnitude and direction of the distribution of multivariate data in a multidimensional space.
-- Correlation of Xj and Xk is a relationship between two things, two notions, two facts, one of which implies the other and vice versa.
+- Correlation of X<sup>j</sup> and X<sup>k</sup> is a relationship between two things, two notions, two facts, one of which implies the other and vice versa.